HalgasAdrian/HalgasAdrian.github.io/README.md

 ### Design Mockups

 Design mockups help visualise layout and hierarchy before implementation.
-Below is a wireframe:
+Below is a collection of wireframes for the portfolio site, I am using Figma to create my wireframes.:

 - **Home page** with a header, a hero section (avatar on the left, introduction text on the right), call‑to‑action buttons (Projects, Contact, GitHub) and a featured projects section with category filter buttons and project cards.
 - **Projects page** with category headings (Machine Learning, Applications, Electrical), a responsive grid of project cards, and an expanded card spanning the full width with an image, long description, objectives, and technical approach.